Washington State Route 528: Route description

 SR 528 is 3.5 mi long and lies entirely within the city of Marysville in northern Snohomish County.
 It begins at an interchange with I-5 and Marine Drive on the city's border with the Tulalip Indian Reservation near Ebey Slough.
 The highway travels east into downtown Marysville on 4th Street, crossing over a section of the BNSF Railway's Bellingham Subdivision (which also carries Amtrak's Cascades passenger trains) near Comeford Park and the city's landmark water tower.
 SR 528 then passes north of a shopping center and intersects State Avenue, which serves as the northernmost section of SR 529 and was formerly part of U.S. Route 99 (US 99).
-SR 529 continues south from Marysville over the Snohomish River delta to Everett and Naval Station Everett.
+This highway continues south from Marysville over the Snohomish River delta to Everett and Naval Station Everett.

 The highway continues east on 4th Street and crosses Allen Creek, a tributary of Ebey Slough with large wetlands.
 After crossing the creek, SR 528 veers northeast onto 64th Street Northeast, returning to its due east course at the southeast corner of Jennings Memorial Park.
-The street passes through residential neighborhoods in eastern Marysville, along with a small shopping center at 67th Avenue.
-SR 528 then ascends a hill and terminates at an intersection with SR 9 near Lake Cassidy and Lake Stevens.
-Community Transit operates two bus routes on the SR 528 corridor: Route 209, which runs on the whole street and connects Marysville to Smokey Point and Lake Stevens; and Route 222, which uses a short section from 67th to 83rd avenues and connects Marysville to the Tulalip Indian Reservation.
+The street passes through residential neighborhoods in eastern Marysville and ascends a hill.
+SR 528 then terminates at an intersection with SR 9 near Lake Cassidy and Lake Stevens.
+Community Transit operates two bus routes on the corridor: Route 209, which runs on the whole street and connects Marysville to Smokey Point and Lake Stevens; and Route 222, which uses a short section from 67th to 83rd avenues and connects Marysville to the Tulalip Indian Reservation.

 SR 528 is a suburban arterial with four lanes, continuous sidewalks, and bicycle lanes in some sections.
 It is mainly used by commuter traffic within Marysville and to connect I-5 and SR 9, becoming congested during rush hours.
-The Washington State Department of Transportation (WSDOT) conducts an annual survey of traffic volumes on state highways measured in terms of average annual daily traffic.
+The Washington State Department of Transportation (WSDOT) conducts an annual survey of traffic volumes on state highways measured in terms of annual average daily traffic.
 Traffic volumes on SR 528 range from a minimum of 14,000 vehicles at SR 9 to a maximum of 33,000 vehicles at the I-5 interchange.
 The westernmost section of SR 528 between I-5 and SR 529 is designated as a minor route of the National Highway System.